Upward-Spiral-Science/spect-team/Docs/progress_report.md

 <img src="https://github.com/Upward-Spiral-Science/spect-team/blob/master/figs/kmeans_all_samples.png" height="250" width="350" />

 We reduce the dimension of the features by subjects.
-Specifically, we ran PCA on RBF data and came up with 3 features that captures more than 99.9% variance.
+Specifically, we ran PCA on rCBF data and came up with 3 features that captures more than 99.9% variance.
 Then we ran Sparse PCA on disorder diagnosis and questionnaire data, reduce the number of features to 10 for both subjects.
 We kept four attributes for patient information.
 Therefore we end up with 27 features, which eliminates the dimensionality curse problem.

 #### Inferential Analysis